saleor/saleor-platform/README.md

 Please submit an issue ticket if you spot issues with database migrations during the version update.

 When testing developer releases or making local changes, you might end up in a state where you would like to reset the database completely.
-Since its state is persisted in the mounted volume, you'll need to run dedicated command.
+Since its state is persisted in the mounted volume, you'll need to use a dedicated command.

 **Warning!** This command will remove all data already stored in the database.